skarfie123/skarfie123.github.io/content/2023-09-02_Optimising a Julia Fractal Animation.md

 BMP is around 5 times faster than PNG!
 This makes sense, as BMP is the simplest image format with no compression.
 With BMP the total time is only 62 seconds (~1 minute)!

 Though the drawback is the filesize, with each 1080p frame being 5.93MB.
 A single 1000 frame animation would be 6 GB.
 At one point I filled up my whole disk with frames for the final animations!
 I was playing with higher resolutions and around 10000 iterations.
 I found that images don't change much at iterations higher than around 1000 so I reduced it after that.

+## General Application

+An interesting point, is that much of the caching and optimisation I implemented, works because of the specific animation I was aiming for.
+In every frame we have the same set of coordinates.
+If I wanted to zoom in as the the animation progresses (like many fractal videos you'll see), these techniques would not be effective.
+This shows how really understanding your specific problem and managing the scope can give you helpful insights.

 # More Charts